Is Your Vision Suffering from Cataracts?

 After surgery when can I travel from Tucson?

-We prefer if possible, you be available for follow up visits the first week after surgery.
-If you need to travel out of state or out of country, we can offer suggestions for follow-up.
+We prefer if possible, you be available for follow up visits at least the first week after surgery.
+If you need to travel out of state or out of the country, we can offer suggestions for follow-up.

 I want to have surgery.
 What else do I need to do?

-Prior to surgery we need to do an A-scan.
-This test measures your eye to allow us to select the lens implant for your eye.
-If you wear contact lenses please remove them 3 days prior to the ASCAN measurements.
+Prior to surgery we need to do a measurement.
+These tests measure your eye to allow us to select the lens implant for your eye.
+If you wear soft contact lenses please remove them 3 days prior to the measurements.
 Leaving contact lenses out allows your cornea to return to its natural shape and gives us more accurate readings.

 What does my insurance company pay for?